the-turing-way/bookdash/wg-meeting-notes/2024-01-31_bookdash-wg-meeting.md

        * 9:00 am session: led Batool, Saranjeet, Emma, Anne, Alexandra
        * 17:00 session: Arielle, Anne, Alexandra
    * Pre Book Dash GitHub Skill-up (1 hour): May 2024, led by Batool Almarzouq? and Johanna Bayer?
-   * Book Dash Contribution Sessions during the week: of  13-16 May 2024
+   * Book Dash Contribution Sessions during the week: of 3-6 June 2024
    * The Turing Way community share-out: 17 May 2024.
 Additions to The Turing Way Book *Curated from the DAY-5 share out notes*